Import Statement

 */

-- whenever we are writing import statements it is not required to use fully qualified names we can use sort name directly.
+- Whenever we are writing import statements, it is not required to use fully qualified names; we can use short name directly.

 import java.util.ArrayList;